haskell-CI/haskell-ci/README.md

 ### Alex & Happy with GHC ≥ 7.8

-If your package (or one of its dependencies) contain Alex/Happy generated parsers, GHC 7.8.1 and later require a more recent `alex`/`happy` executable installed due to [PrimBool](https://ghc.haskell.org/trac/ghc/wiki/PrimBool).
+If your package (or one of its dependencies) contain Alex/Happy generated parsers, GHC 7.8.1 and later require a more recent `alex`/`happy` executable installed (see [Happy, Alex, and GHC 7.8](http://ro-che.info/articles/2014-03-08-happy-alex-ghc-7.8.html) for the gory details).
 The following snipped (stolen from `lens`'s [`.travis.yaml`](https://github.com/ekmett/lens/blob/master/.travis.yml)) illustrates how to this can be accomplished:

 ```yaml
  - |